-or more of the following prompts to e's attention by because wn and Others' Work Above Level เก ariables and/or your draft, use one is effective for my purpose because are uring and maintaining my audience I experience the text is appropriate to my chosen audience because ganize Information, Appraise O At Level 4 With specific reference(s) to your writing variables and/or your draft, use one or more of the following prompts to reflect on your Writing Task: The information I included in my text is effective for my purpose because The advantages of my choice of form are My style of writing is effective in capturing and maintaining my audience's attention by The context in which my audience will experience the text is appropriate because O The central idea of my text is relevant to my chosen audience because Learning Outcome: 3.1.4, 3.3.1, 4.2.1 Create and Follow a Plan, Organize Information, Appraise Own and Others' Work Below Level 1 2 Reflecting on Your Writing Task: Wiref • 0 0 0 0 Outcome: 3.1.4, 3.3.1, Out of Range 0 Reflecting Learning 0 Score:
+With specific reference(s) to your writing variables and your draft, use one or more of the following prompts to reflect on your Writing Task:

+- The information I included in my text is effective for my purpose because . . . - The advantages of my choice of form are . . . - My style of writing is effective in capturing and maintaining my audience's attention by . . . - The context in which my audience will experience the text is appropriate because . . . - The central idea of my text is relevant to my chosen audience because . . .

+Learning Outcomes: 3.1.4, 3.3.1, 4.2.1 Create and Follow a Plan, Organize Information, Appraise Own and Others' Work

-Out of Range Below Level At Level Above Level Score: 0 1 2 3 w Develops personal strategies and a plan; demonstrates limited skill in adjusting a plan to satisfy the unique requirements of a task.
+Out of Range Score: 0 Below Level Score: 1 or 2 At Level Score: 3 or 4 Above Level Score: 5 Develops personal strategies and a plan; demonstrates limited skill in adjusting a plan to satisfy the unique requirements of a task.
+Demonstrates limited skill in organizing and reorganizing information and ideas to clarify thinking and achieve desired effect.
+Demonstrates limited skill in appraising the effectiveness of own and others' choices of content, form, style, and presentation.
 Develops personal strategies and a plan to satisfy the unique requirements of a task; adjusts as required.
+Organizes and reorganizes information and ideas to clarify thinking and to achieve desired effect.
+Appraises the effectiveness of own and others' choices of content, form, style, and presentation.
 Develops a broad repertoire of personal strategies and demonstrates superior skill in developing a plan to satisfy the unique requirements of a task; demonstrates superior skill in adjusting a plan as required.
-Demonstrates limited skill in organizing and reorganizing information and ideas to clarify thinking and achieve desired effect.
-Organizes and reorganizes information and ideas to clarify thinking and to achieve desired effect.
 Demonstrates superior skill in organizing and reorganizing information and ideas to clarify thinking and to achieve desired effect.
-Demonstrates limited skill in appraising the effectiveness of own and others' choices of content, form, style, and presentation.
-Appraises the effectiveness of own and others' choices of content, form, style, and presentation.
 Demonstrates superior skill in appraising the effectiveness of own and others' choices of content, form, style, and presentation.
-Possible characteristics Possible characteristics Possible characteristics Possible characteristics Response provides no explanation of one or more of the prompts.
-Response provides a superficial/ undeveloped explanation of one or more of the prompts. • Response provides a clear and developed explanation of one or more of the prompts. • Response provides an insightful/ thorough explanation of one or more of the prompts. e.g. - Support for the explanation is generalized/illogical/vague. e.g. - Support for the explanation is logical and specific. e.g. - Support for the explanation is perceptive/precise.
+Possible Characteristics Possible Characteristics Possible Characteristics Possible Characteristics Response provides no explanation using one or more of the prompts. • Response provides a superficial/ undeveloped explanation using one or more of the prompts. • Response provides a clear and developed explanation using one or more of the prompts. • Response provides an insightful/ thorough explanation using one or more of the prompts.
+For example: - Support for the explanation is generalized/illogical/vague.
+For example: - Support for the explanation is logical and specific.
+For example: Support for the explanation is perceptive/precise.